Pravin12131/Zomato-Sales-Insight/README.md

 **Quarter wise Sales Analysis** -
  	As per analysis, we can see that in QTR-1, the sales done is less as compared to other Quarters.
-  So, to increase the sales in QTR-1, we can:
+  So, to increase the sales in QTR-1

 a) We can launch New Year specials and promotional offers to attract customers.

 b) So, in this way we can give different coupons and discounts on the special occasions which comes in QTR-1 and we can apply this on other Quarters also.

   **Table booking** -
   From the analysis, we can see that the percentage of table booking is very less.
-So, to improve it we can:
+So, to improve it:

 a) We can Simplify the process of finding and booking tables on the Zomato app or website to ensure user friendly interface.